javadbat/jb-input/README.md

 - support both RTL and LTR.

-- add label and message in UX frienly format.
+- add label and message in UX friendly format.

 - customizable ui with css variable sp you can have multiple style in different scope of your app.